Tableau Certification Guide 2026: Which One to Get & Is It Worth It?

 Tableau offers three certification tiers at $100-$250.
 Most data analysts should target the Desktop Specialist first, then the Certified Data Analyst once they have hands-on experience.
 The Server cert is a niche credential for administrators.

-Let's break down each certification in detail, starting with the one most relevant to data analysts.
+Let's break down each certification — starting with the one that costs the least but matters the most.

 Tableau Desktop Specialist